Leading Your Business and Employees Through Unprecedented Change

 Making the Hard Calls

-During her career, Dawn has been at the forefront of two very large, diverse, and visible organizations.
-In both organizations she has had to manage major “situations” in front of the media.
-Here, Dawn will discuss how leaders have to juggle both perceptions and reality and empower their employees to drive change.
+During her career, Dawn Hudson has been at the forefront of two very large, diverse, and visible organizations, the National Football League and PepsiCo.
+In both organizations she has had to manage major “situations” both behind the scenes and in the public eye.
+Dawn will discuss how leaders have to juggle both perceptions and reality, and empower their employees to drive change.

 - Dawn Hudson, Former President, Pepsi North America, Chief Marketing Officer, National Football League

 Industry disruption is a monumental challenge.
 Some say it’s like leading people down a dark hallway; and that people will be afraid.
 But you, as a leader, cannot be reluctant to embrace change and the growing pains that accompany it.
-George will talk about his experience and often emotional journey leading media disruptions, including at the New York Times, and ultimately embracing digitization at the WWE.
+Join WWE Co-President George Barrios as he shares his experience, and often emotional journey, leading media disruptions, including at the New York Times, and ultimately embracing digitization at the WWE.

 - George Barrios, Co-President, WWE